ethereum/ethereum-org-website/src/content/defi/index.md

     Using defi products right now is expensive.
 The network is in such high demand that gas is very expensive.
 The community is working on ways to improve the network's capacity, but don't be surprised if you see gas prices exceed your transaction value.
     <a href="https://www.ethgasstation.info/">Check gas prices</a> [What's a normal amount?]
 </InfoBanner>

+### On/off-ramps

+Getting funds in or out of defi into the traditional financial system will require a ramp.

 ### The defi essentials